New York State Governor Andrew Cuomo

 To address this ongoing threat to this viable workforce, I am writing to ask for your support in including the bipartisan legislation sponsored by Senator Cathy Young and Assembly Member Aileen Gunther in the 2018 budget (S 5096 / A 6832).

-Inclusion of this legislation in the 2018 budget will provide clear guidance to those agencies given oversight over parts of this process.
+Passage of this legislation in the 2018 legislative session will provide clear guidance to those agencies given oversight over parts of this process.
 It will eliminate the cumulative bureaucratic effect that now stymies this program, which has led to numerous years of stagnant job growth.
 Implementation of this language will greatly improve both existing and future employment opportunities for New Yorkers with disabilities.

 Without this legislation, it will be more difficult to support the Preferred Source Program's core goal: employing individuals with disabilities on contracts for vital goods and services procured by State and Local Government, Public Authorities, and SUNY.